dont--panic/KalmanFilter/README.md

 I will first make a plan of attack to allow the class to be built in stages.

-1. KF : Input is a scaler (1 variable, ex: temperature measurement)
+1. KF : Input is a scaler (1 variable, ex: temperature measurement) (linear assumption)
   * This will implement the base class of equations without matrices
-2. KF : Input is now a matrix with x and xdot (1 DOF with position and velocity)
+2. KF : Input is now a matrix with x and xdot (1 DOF with position and velocity) (linear assumption)
   * This will extend the base class to include the ability to handle calculation in matrix form
   * This will also extend the calculation to include velocity as an input
-3. KF : Input matrix with 2 DOF with position and velocity
+3. KF : Input matrix with 2 DOF with position and velocity (linear assumption)
   * This will extend the matrix for 2 DOF
-4. KF : Input matrix with 3 DOF with position and velocity
+4. KF : Input matrix with 3 DOF with position and velocity (linear assumption)
   * This will extend the matrix for 3 DOF
-5. EKF and UKF
+5. EKF : Implement the Extended Kalman Filter for small non-linearity
+6. UKF : Implement the Unscented Kalman Filter for a better non-linear approximation